pyeventsourcing/eventsourcing/docs/topics/dcb.rst

 of the consistency boundaries of the enduring objects in the group.

 A group is constructed with already existing enduring objects.
-Its command methods can trigger new tagged decisions, using the :func:`~eventsourcing.dcb.domain.Group.trigger_event` method.
+Its command methods can trigger new tagged decisions, using the group's :func:`~eventsourcing.dcb.domain.Group.trigger_event` method.
 Decisions created by a group will be tagged with all the continuity IDs of the enduring objects in the group.
 If an enduring object's projection includes that decision, its state will be evolved accordingly.